Do Go On - 314 - The Oak Island Mystery

 And he went to all that effort.

-I don't think he made any discoveries in that time,
+I don't think he made any discoveries in that time, but he did build a cause way.

 It's very interesting.

-In January of 67, Robert Dunfield was back in the habit,
+In January of 67, Robert Dunfield was back in the habit.

-this time alongside Daniel C. Blankenship,
+This time, alongside Daniel C.

-David Tobias and Fred Nolan, and they formed a syndicate of exploration on Oak Island.
+Blankenship, David Tobias and Fred Nolan, and they formed a syndicate of exploration on Oak Island.

-Two years later, Blankenship and Tobias formed Triton Alliance after purchasing most of the
+Two years later, Blankenship and Tobias formed Triton Alliance after purchasing most of the island.

-island.
 So again, they're just like, it's absolutely nuts.
-So they've bought the entire

-You really want that to pay off, don't you,
+You really want that to pay off, don't you?

-once you've bought most of the island?
+Once you've bought most of that island.

-It's not that hard.
+It's not hard.

-You just need like dark chocolate, milk chocolate, white chocolate,
+You just need like dark chocolate, milk chocolate, white chocolate, give people options.

-give people options, make a shit ton of churros.
+Make a shit chan of churros.

 It's good for all weather.

-I really hope that the money they're searching for isn't paper money
+I really hope that the money they're searching for isn't paper money under all that water.

 I hope it's in dong.

-Yes, the sexiest currency.
+The sexiest currency.

-So, yeah, this is Triton Alliance.
+So yeah, this is Triton Alliance.

-Triton workers excavated a 235-foot shaft, 72 metres,
+Triton workers excavated a 235 foot shaft, 72 metres, and it's known as borehole 10X.

 Oh, that is hot.